coursera/courier/index.md

 Schema driven data modeling makes this easier:

 * Languages share a common understanding of the structure of the data they read and write.
-* Binding generators eliminate the tedious and error prone process of manually writing serializers/deserializers and transcribing type information from one language to another.
+* Binding generators eliminate the tedious and error prone process of manually writing serializers and transcribing type information from one language to another.
 * Schemas promote consistency in data modeling, often resulting in JSON data that is easier to understand and work with.

 How schema driven data modeling works